 Duration of treatment will vary depending on length of time that symptoms have been experienced, severity of symptoms, level of social and familial support, current level of stress, etc. However, with proper treatment, most patients experience symptom relief in 12-16 sessions.

-Panic Disorder Treatment At Austin Anxiety And Behavioral Health Services
+Panic Disorder Treatment At Austin Anxiety And OCD Specialists

-For more information about panic disorder or to schedule an appointment with a panic disorder treatment specialist at Austin Anxiety and Behavioral Health Services please call (512) 246-7225 or email us at [email protected] We are currently accepting new patients at our Round Rock and Austin therapy offices.
+For more information about panic disorder or to schedule an appointment with a panic disorder treatment specialist at Austin Anxiety and OCD Specialists please call (512) 246-7225 or email us at [email protected] We are currently accepting new patients at our Round Rock and Austin therapy offices.